 to Europe, and it was Louisas success with Little Women in 1868 that provided

 that opportunity.
-She took three trips there and studied art in London, Paris, and Rome.
+She took three trips abroad to study art in London, Paris, and Rome.

-May and Louisa, although unlike each other in many respects, shared an artistic
+Although unlike each other in many respects, May and Louisa shared an artistic

 temperament which expressed itself in ambition, willfulness, and a certain competitive

 spirit.
-When the Paris Salon accepted her still life painting in 1877, May wrote,
+When the 1877 Paris Salon accepted her still life, May wrote,